RS485 Device Configuration Guide

 (Optional) Add a Raw Data in Binary Poll Task

-- In the Modbus Poll Task menu click + Add for a new poll.
+- In the Modbus Poll Task menu click +Add for a new poll.
 You will see the Polling Task parameters that need to be configured.

-Figure 1: Configure the polling task-
+Figure 1: Add temperature polling task-

 Channel ID: Enter the identifier for the polling task.